yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

   value = aws_s3_bucket_website_configuration.website_configuration.website_endpoint
 }
 ```
 3. Add a description, it is nice.
 ```hcl
   description = "The endpoint URL for the AWS S3 bucket website"
 ```

-We also learned that we have to call the output in top level as well.
+We also learned that we have to call the output in top level as well.<br><br>
 4. Do the same for top level and reference our output.
 ```hcl
 output "s3_website_endpoint" {